redwarp/blog/content/image-filters/index.md

 ```

 It's usage is slightly different:
-* COPY_SRC instead of COPY_DST, as we will copy from it later to retrieve our filtered image.
+* `COPY_SRC` instead of `COPY_DST`, as we will copy from it later to retrieve our filtered image.
-* STORAGE_BINDING instead of TEXTURE_BINDING to indicate that it will be bound in a shader as a place to store the computation result.
+* `STORAGE_BINDING` instead of `TEXTURE_BINDING` to indicate that it will be bound in a shader as a place to store the computation result.

 ## Shader time